 Considerations for Apocalypse Guns

 Many factors impact your choice.
-Shooting ability, finances and recoil tolerance are all important.
-The area you live will dictate the choice.
+Shooting ability, finances, and recoil tolerance are all important.
+The area you live in will dictate the choice.
 In an urban environment, a short, light, fast-handling 20-gauge shotgun might be ideal.
 A rural area with abundant small game may beg for a quality .22 rifle.

 With longer ranges in an urban environment, the situation would favor a trained marksman.
 An urban fight may be unexpected and sometimes against heavy odds.
 You may need a greater ammunition reserve.
 A good AR may be the best choice.
 In the outback, a quality scope isn’t a bad choice either.

 Don’t feel under-gunned if your rifle or shotgun is inexpensive.
 If you can use them quickly and safely and hit your target, you are way ahead of most shooters.

 SHTF Support Gear

 The Bianchi UM84 holster may be worn on the belt or in a shoulder harness and offers good utility.
 Its sturdy fabric construction is nearly immune to the elements.
 Take a hard look at your ready gear and narrow down the choices.
 Hopefully, it won’t be needed in an emergency, but the times do get interesting.